tsellam/tsellam.github.io/_posts/2018-01-01-Secret-Sauce-data.md

 If you know any other relevant reference, please <a href="mailto:thibault.sellam@gmail.com">reach out</a>!

 ### Acknowledgements
 Many thanks to Léo Sellam for the synthesizer, the recording, the advise and the food.
-I also thank <a href="https://bonvoyageorganisation.com/">Adrien Durand</a> for his insights, as well as <a href="https://jaan.io/">Jaan Altosaar</a> and <a href="http://eugenewu.net/">Eugene Wu</a> for their feedback.
+I also thank <a href="https://bonvoyageorganisation.com/">Adrien Durand</a> for his insights, <a href="https://jaan.io/">Jaan Altosaar</a> and <a href="http://eugenewu.net/">Eugene Wu</a> for their feedback and the <a href="https://cudbg.github.io/lab/">WuLab</a> for the support.